-Please note, Je-S only allows a max of 3 letters of support to be uploaded, and so letters of support may be merged together into a single document if needed.
+Please note, Je-S only allows a max of 3 letters of support to be uploaded, and so letters of support may be merged together into a single pdf document if needed.

-It is anticipated that all applications will produce or collect data during the course of the proposed project.
-The development of a data management plan as an attachment to the JeS pro forma is mandatory for all CLASP applications.
+It is anticipated that all applications will produce or collect data during the proposed project.
+The development of a data management plan which is submitted as an attachment to the JeS pro forma is mandatory for all CLASP applications.
 The plan should be no longer than two pages of A4.
 The plan, together with any costs associated with it, will be considered and assessed by the normal peer review process.
 The data management plan should explain how the data will be managed over the lifetime of the project and, where appropriate, preserved for future re‐use.
 Applications that do not have a data management plan will not be accepted.
 Please see the research grants handbook for more information.